Graduate Staff Spotlight | Vanessa Solis

 Vanessa Solis, Assistant Director of Graduate Admission

-Vanessa Solis is an Assistant Director of Graduate Admission in the Graduate School at Hood College.
-She is originally from Ecuador and completed her Masters of Music in Violin Performance at the Shenandoah University.
-She is the graduate program liaison for the STEM/computing and MBA programs, as well as for diversity & inclusion initiatives.
+Vanessa Solis is an assistant director of graduate admission in The Graduate School at Hood College.
+She is originally from Ecuador and completed her Master of Music in Violin Performance at the Shenandoah University, and she recently gained her U.S. citizenship.